labyrinthinesecurity/magma/README.md

 ```
 (Note the /30 netmask => 10.22.0.12 - 10.22.0.15)

-Add a sample proposition, overlapping partially the above rules.
-Adding propositions are always safe since they are unproven, no need to require confirmation
+Add a sample proposition using the **prove** command Adding propositions are always safe since they are unproven, no need to require confirmation.
+Note that this proposition was designed to overlap part of the axioms defined above.
 ```
 ./magma --prove '{'protocol': 'TCP', 'sourceAddressPrefix': '*', 'destinationAddressPrefix': '10.16.0.0/13', 'destinationPort': '443'}' --direction Inbound